-Viet is Senior Lecturer in Finance (Associate Professor) and Director for the MSc.
-Finance and Business Economics.
-He joined Alliance Manchester Business School after successfully completing a Ph.D in Financial Economics at Leeds University Business School, where he had previously obtained his MA (with Distinction) in Economics and Finance.
+Viet is a Senior Lecturer in Finance (equiv.
+Associate Professor) at Alliance Manchester Business School.
+He joined the School after successfully completing a PhD in Financial Economics at Leeds University Business School, where he had previously obtained his MA (with Distinction) in Economics and Finance.
 His current research interests are empirical issues in corporate finance, with a special focus on capital structure.

 Viet's PhD thesis was awarded the Best PhD Paper Award at the Financial Management Association (FMA) European Conference in 2007.
 His recent studies have been nominated various Best Paper Awards at the FMA Annual Meetings and European Conference, as well as the European Financial Management Association (EFMA) Conference.
-Viet's research was funded by the Economic and Social Research Council (ESRC) and has appeared in the Journal of Corporate Finance, Journal of Banking and Finance, Journal of Empirical Finance, and Journal of Business Finance and Accounting.
-He has also served as an ad-hoc reviewer for several international academic journals in business finance, accounting, and economics, such as the Journal of Corporate Finance, Journal of Business Finance and Accounting, Economics Letters, Financial Review, Journal of Business Research, European Journal of Finance, Accounting and Business Research, and British Accounting Review.
+Viet's research was funded by the Economic and Social Research Council (ESRC) and has appeared, or is forthcoming, in leading and reputable finance journals, such as the Review of Financial Studies, Journal of Corporate Finance, Journal of Banking and Finance, and Journal of Empirical Finance.
+He has also served as a reviewer for UK research councils and several international academic journals in business finance, accounting, and economics, such as the Journal of Corporate Finance, Journal of Banking and Finance, Journal of Business Finance and Accounting, Economics Letters, Financial Review, Journal of Business Research, European Journal of Finance, Accounting and Business Research, and British Accounting Review.
 He is a member of the American Finance Association (AFA), FMA, Society for Financial Studies (SFS), European Finance Association (EFA), and EFMA.
 Viet was a founding member of the Vietnam Finance Association International (VFAI).